ranibb/ngrx/README.md

 The store is a centralized Singleton service that acts as an in-memory database.
 It is going to contain all our application state meaning both the data of the application and any other user interface state that we want to keep on a centralized place.
 Because the store is an observable, we should not directly modify the data that it's emitting.
 Instead, if we want to modify the data that is available inside the store let's say that for example we would like to load the list of courses, for that we need to dispatch an action to the store.
 The store is then going to react to the action which is essentially an event and it's going in response to that produce a new version of the application state.

+# NgRx Effects

+The LoginAction already adds a user credentials to the in-memory state of the store.
+If a logged-in user reloads the page, his authentication state is lost because the state was kept only in-memory of the store.
+To make the session survive page refreshes, we can save credentials into the local storage of the browser as a side effect produced in response to the LoginAction using NgRx Effect.

+To generate a side effect to the Login class (LoginAction), we need to define a login$ observable based on the actions$ observable.
+Witin the pipe we specify the parametric type <Login> and pass in the LoginAction using the ngrx ofType operator.
+Then we write/save the user data contained in the LoginAction into local storage using the tap operator by calling setItem on local localStorage passing in a key "user" and the data in a stringified format.
+Finally, we need to identify the login$ observable as a source of side effect by applying on it the Effect decorator where we can configure some options.
+Since in our case, the login$ side effect does not produce actions as a result which could be true for other cases, we need to inform NgRx Effects of that using the dispatch false option.

+We can use similar logic to implement the logout side effect where we can clear the data from local storage.
+Additionally, as a side effect we also want to redirect the user to the login page by injecting the router into the constructor and use it to navigate to that page.